-Jesus commends John the Baptizer

-7 So as they departed Jesus began to say to the crowds concerning John: "What did you go out into the wilderness to see, a reed shaken by the wind?
+Jesus commends John the Baptizer 7 So as they departed Jesus began to say to the crowds concerning John: "What did you go out into the wilderness to see, a reed shaken by the wind?
 8 But what did you go out to see, a man clothed in soft garments?
 Actually, those who wear soft material are in kings' houses.
 9 But really, what did you go out to see, a prophet?
 Yes, I tell you, and far more than a prophet.
-10 For this is he of whom it is written: 'Behold, I send my messenger before your face, who will prepare your way ahead of you.'
-2 11 Assuredly I say to you, among those born of women there has not arisen a greater than John the Baptizer; but he who is least in the kingdom of the heavens is greater than he.
-3 12 But from the days of John the Baptizer until now the kingdom of the heavens is being aggressive and aggressive people are seizing upon it.
-4 13 For all the prophets and the Law prophesied until John, 14 and if you are willing to receive it, he is Elijah who is to come.
-5 15 He who has ears to hear, let him hear!
+10 For this is he of whom it is written: 'Behold, I send my messenger before your face, who will prepare your way ahead of you.'1 11 Assuredly I say to you, among those born of women there has not arisen a greater than John the Baptizer; but he who is least in the kingdom of the heavens is greater than he.2 12 But from the days of you do, do not rebel!"
+And He is still saying so to us: when your circumstances are painful and unexplained, do not rebel!